Anthropomorphic Data and Movement Speeds

 The standard analyses of life safety in buildings and transportation systems use simple uniform flow rates and walking speeds to calculate evacuation times which do not reflect the increasing proportions of elderly, obese and mobility impaired in our society.
 To address this issue, many research organizations have conducted project specific movement studies, some of which are tabulated in the recent SFPE Handbook of Fire Protection Engineering.
 However, these data sets often lack a common structure and are difficult to use as a resource.

-York University, Canada, is leading a collaborative multi- institutional effort, including Arup and LUND University, Sweden, aiming to compile and organize contemporary, project specific, movement speeds from existing published and unpublished data sets from industry and academic partners globally, with special considerations for accessibility, upwards/downwards movement, etc.).
-The project will also study the underlying fundamental individual characteristics of movement to set the stage for future improvements in data collection.
+York University, Canada, led a collaborative multi- institutional effort, including Arup and LUND University, Sweden, aiming to compile and organize contemporary, project specific, movement speeds from existing published and unpublished data sets from industry and academic partners globally, with special considerations for accessibility, upwards/downwards movement, etc.).
+The project also studied the underlying fundamental individual characteristics of movement to set the stage for future improvements in data collection.

 Modern Vehicle Hazards in Parking Garages and Vehicle Carriers